README.1ST

 Documents

-Solr nomenclature for the results that the Solr search server returns, these are a subset of the data that is indexed in the Solr search server.
-You can think of these as the rows of results that will be returned.
+Solr nomenclature for the individual result that is indexed and that can be returned by the Solr search.
+You can also think of these as the rows of results that will be returned.

 Facets

-Facets are specific categories/attributes/values that are extracted from the data and are attached to the index.
+Facets are specific attributes that are extracted from the data and are attached to the index.
 Each of these attributes can then be used to filter the results such that only the documents that contain those attributes are returned.
-The image below shows the different parts of the facets.
+The image below shows the different parts of the facets (including information that Panl includes in the returned object).

 In the above image:

-• The Solr field name is mechanism_type, what is being rendered to the page is the Panl name - 'Mechanical Pencils' , the (m) after the name is the Panl LPSE code, which is output for reference in the Panl Results Viewer web app.
+• The Solr field name (which is not shown in the image above) is mechanism_type, the Panl name is being rendered to the page i.e. 'Mechanism Type' , the (m) after the name is the Panl LPSE code, the [REGULAR] is the type of facet that is configured within Panl.
+This information is output for reference in the Panl Results Viewer web app and can be omitted (or kept) in your implementation.

 • The facet values represent the indexed attribute values that are attached to the document, they are: